FrankRietman/HTTPClientGeneric/README.md

-## This library is a modified version of arduino-esp32 HTTPClient by Markus Sattler.
+### This library is a modified version of arduino-esp32 HTTPClient.

 The problem with the built-in library is that it only supports WiFiClient(Secure).